6 Oil and Gas Startup Funding Options [And How To Get Funded]

 - Small business investment companies.
 The Small Business Administration (SBA) licenses and regulates a program called Small Business Investment Companies (SBIC) that provides venture capital financing to small businesses.

-A traditional source of oil and gas startup funding, bank financing can take the form of a line of credit, business credit card, or a small business loan.
-These options require a lengthy application process, as well as a detailed business plan that shows profitability within a certain amount of time.
-Short-term loans have a short repayment period, while long-term loans let you pay back over a longer period of time.
+A traditional source of oil and gas startup funding for later stage startups, bank financing can take the form of a line of credit, business credit card, or a small business loan.
+We say “later stage” because these options require a lengthy application process, as well as a detailed business plan that shows profitability within a certain amount of time.
+Many early ventures don’t have enough time in business to qualify, or they need funding quickly and can’t wait month to have their application processed.

 Credit cards come with high interest rates, and often don’t have limits that are large enough to cover the funding needs of a startup, but can be a good option for covering smaller business expenses.
 A line of credit offers more affordable interest rates, but can be hard to qualify for.
 The good news is that as your business grows, so will your available credit.
 Many small businesses use business bank financing along with other oil and gas startup funding options.